 With a top speed of 268 mph recorded at Volkswagen’s Ehra-Lessein test track, the Veyron Super Sport was once recognized as the world’s second-fastest production car by Guinness.
 The related Veyron Grand Sport Vitesse is also the world’s fastest open-topped car, with a top speed of 254 mph.

 Bugatti Chiron (261+ mph, claimed)

 The Bugatti Veyron was a monumental feat of engineering, a supercar whose performance was so marvelous that Top Gear presenter James May compared it to the automobile equivalent of the Concorde airplane.
 The Chiron has now taken the torch from the Veyron.

-Named for a legendary centaur in Greek mythology, the Chiron is intended to improve upon the Veyron in every way.
+Named for French racing driver Louis Chiron, the latest Bugatti is intended to improve upon the Veyron in every way.
 Hitting 261 mph using street-legal settings, the 1500-hp Chiron is like a beast in chains.
 On the racetrack, Bugatti aims to break those chains, as well as the current speed record.
 For now, its top speed remains a mystery to the public.
 Although the Chiron is built like a race car, one needn’t be a professional to operate it — the car is engineered to automatically adjust its machinery as the speed increases or decreases, ensuring optimal performance.

 The Chiron isn’t a mere speedster but a comprehensive luxury vehicle as well.
 In addition to a beautiful leather interior, the car also sports a decadent sound system, with a diamond diaphragm inside each speaker.
 The dashboard features high-resolution digital displays that will adjust as the car’s speed changes, showing only crucial information at higher speeds.
 The Chiron looks to be a king among supercars, which is fitting, as kings will be among the few to obtain one.
 Bugatti will end production after making the 500th example.
 Each one costs close to $3 million.